 Physician Portion:

 My patient, , has a severe,

-potentially life-threatening allergy to e has been instructed in the
+potentially life-threatening allergy to .
+He/She h as been instructed in the

-proper use of the epi-pen and should be allo situations. wed to possess and self-administer in sch ool for use in emergency
+proper use of the epi-pen and should be allowed to poss ess and self-administer in school for use in emergency

+situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physician and give m y son/daughter, ,
+I agree with my child's physician and give my son/daugh ter, ,

-permission to carry his/her epi-pen in schoo , to be used as directed by his/her physicia an.
+permission to carry his/her epi-pen in school, to be used as directed by his/her physician.

 Parent/Guardian (print)

 Parent/Guardian (signature) Date